RobeDM/LIBIRWLS/README.md

 **Parallel Semi-parametric Iterative Re-Weighted Least Squares:** A Parallel solver for semiparametric SVMs solver based on the IRWLS algorithm.

+For a detailed explanation of the algorithms take a look at the [web page](https://robedm.github.io/LIBIRWLS/)

 ## License: MIT License

 Copyright (c) 2015-2016 Roberto Diaz Morales, Ángel Navia Vázquez